zwave-js/zwave-js-ui/README.md

 Once finished press `SAVE` and gateway will start Zwave Network Scan, than go to 'Control Panel' section and wait until the scan is completed to check discovered devices and manage them.

-Settings, scenes and Zwave configuration are stored in `JSON/xml` files under project `store` folder that you can easily **import/export** for backup purposes.
+Settings, scenes and Zwave configuration are stored in `JSON` files under project `store` folder that you can easily **import/export** for backup purposes.

 #### Special topics